Skip to content

 Command Line Interface

-ModuLair's Command Line Interface offers four commands that compose the backbone of the software's utility.
+ModuLair's Command Line Interface offers five commands that compose the backbone of the software's utility.

 3. activate_venv - Activate any of the environments in your Lair with one command.